tomaszkingukrol/async-data-flow/README.md

 # async-data-flow
 Bundle coroutines into packege which can be executed like single coroutine.
 Inside package coroutines can be executed sequentially or concurent.
 Is useful to asynchronous data flow processing.
-Module depends on asyncio and can co-operate wth many async libraries as aiohttp, aiomysql and others.
+Module depends on asyncio and can co-operate with many async libraries as aiohttp, aiomysql and others.
 If some process cannot be implemented asynchronously module support execution synchronous functions as separated threads.

 ## Introduction
 Simple data flow process could be composed from two elements: get data and write data.
 Both can be implemented as async functions but must be executed sequencally.
 Lets see simple example: